 It is a local park not suited to a large amount of tourists.
-However, as it has featured in the Saitama Newspaper for its iris, I decided to add it to the blog!
+However, as it has featured in the Saitama Newspaper for its iris in 2021, I decided to add it to the blog!
 But do note, there is only parking for 20 cars.
 There are some places to sit and a sand pit plus three small spring rides.
-It would be a nice place for iris viewing with small children.
-When I last visited, there were about 100 kids from the local school who had walked down to the park with their teachers to view the iris.
+It would be a nice place for iris or Somei Yoshino cherry blossom viewing with small children.
+When I visited in summer 2021, there were about 100 kids from the local school who had walked down to the park with their teachers to view the iris.
 Although, most of the kids were actually catching crayfish or running up and down the empty wading river!

 There are public toilets and a water drinking fountain in the park.
 There is also a drinks vending machine.
 The main entrance is wheelchair / stroller friendly, but the side entrance has steps.